biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 </div>

 Done!
-We have now read our data into a *tibble*, which is a type of data frame (formally a *data.frame*): R's object type to deals with tabular data wherein each column can contain a different type of data (numeric, characters/strings, etc).
+We have now read our data into a *tibble*, which is a type of data frame (formally a *data.frame*): R's object class to deal with tabular data wherein each column can contain a different type of data (numeric, characters/strings, etc).

 <br>